ltrybuch/lib-themisui/themis_components/thModal/readme.md

 ### `title<string>`
 > The title text to show in the titlebar.
 >
-> A long title will be truncated with ….
+> A long title will be truncated with an ellipsis.

 ### `show-close-button<boolean>` [optional]
 > Control if the close button is visible or not.